 All works on this site, not listed as sold, are available for purchase.
 Price includes shipping.
+Purchases made in person at my studio will be given a 20% discount on listed prices.
 I can be reached through the contact page for inquiries.
 All works can be purchased here.
 Upon tapping the price, you will be redirected to PayPal for purchase.

 A facade of skyscrapers facing a lake and behind the facade, every type of dubiousness.
 E.M.
 Forster.